Search our site

 Course information

-This is the first Toy Invention Programme in the UK.
+This is the first Toy Invention programme of its kind in the UK.

-It explores inventive thinking, concept development, inclusive design, histories and cultures around play and the prototyping, pitching and marketing of toys, games and interactive experiences.
+We explore concept development, participatory design, histories and cultures around play and the prototyping, pitching and marketing of toys, games and interactive experiences.
+We blend the technical (hands-on making) and the critical (heads-on understandings of industry processes and wider social and sustainability issues).

-"We are delighted to be partnering with Spin Master to bring to life the first Toy Invention Programme in the UK.
-We embed inventiveness in everything we do and intend to play around with the toolkit for future toy inventors." - Rebecca Davies, KSA Head of Department for Foundation Studies and Short Courses.
+"We are delighted to partner Spin Master to play around with the toolkit for future toy inventors." - Rebecca Davies, KSA Head of Department for Foundation Studies and Short Courses.

 Who can apply?